 Primary Trigger Point

 Primary trigger points are the initial result of a muscle being overloaded.
-Causes of muscle overload can include injury, heavy lifting, immobility, postural dysfunction, repetitive use, stress and other trigger points.
-If left untreated a primary trigger point can activate latent trigger points and can result in additional trigger points developing in the same or other muscles (called secondary trigger points).
+Causes of muscle overload include injury, heavy lifting, immobility, postural dysfunction, repetitive use, stress, and other trigger points.
+If left untreated, a primary trigger point can activate latent trigger points and result in additional trigger points developing in the same or other muscles (called secondary trigger points).

 Secondary Trigger Point

-Secondary trigger points that develop in muscle fibers that are overloaded from compensating or doing the work of a dysfunctional muscle with a primary trigger point are called functional secondary trigger points.
-If a therapist finds and treats a secondary trigger point they may get some small release, but it will be short lived and the trigger point will return because it is resulting from the primary trigger point.
-Treating the primary trigger point will not resolve the functional secondary trigger point, but it will allow you to effectively release it.
-Satellite trigger points are secondary trigger points that develop or become active because they lie in referral zone of the primary trigger point and will often become latent or resolve themselves when the primary trigger point is released.
+Secondary trigger points that develop in muscle fibers overloaded from compensating or doing the work of a dysfunctional muscle with a primary trigger point are called functional secondary trigger points.
+If a therapist finds and treats a secondary trigger point, they may get some small release, but it will be short-lived, and the trigger point will return because it results from the primary trigger point.
+Treating the primary trigger point will not resolve the functional secondary trigger point, but it will allow you to release it effectively.
+Satellite trigger points are secondary trigger points that develop or become active because they lie in the primary trigger point's referral zone and will often become latent or resolve themselves when the primary trigger point is released.